astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

 \begin{scenecomment}
 (Hagop transcribes the example from before.
-Writing out the term takes several lines, so he finds himself wishing that Makam supported some way to write terms of object languages in their native syntax;
+Writing out the term takes several lines, so he finds himself wishing that Makam supported some way to write terms of object languages in their native syntax.)
-quite curiously, he also finds himself wishing that he had a stack of blank pages.
-Unbeknownst to him, his first wish has already been granted, but his second wish hasn't, so he will have to learn about it at some later time in the future.)
 \end{scenecomment}

 ```